-It looked like no other resort I have seen in Australia before with kids club from 0, amazing outdoor water areas, indoor and outdoor playgrounds, ice skating, entertainment and the list goes on.
+Paradise Resort isn’t like any of the other Gold Coast family resorts; in fact, it’s like no other resort I’ve come across anywhere in Australia.
+The hotel markets themselves as the best kids resort Gold Coast has on offer and it doesn’t disappoint.
+It has a kids club for little ones from 0, multiple amazing outdoor water areas, indoor and outdoor playgrounds, ice skating, entertainment and the list goes on.
 The best part is that all of these things are specifically for families.

 Paradise Resort Gold Coast Review

 Paradise Resort is found in Surfers Paradise in the heart of Australia’s Gold Coast.
-It’s a little bit of a walk to Cavill Avenue but we did it with kids multiple times so it’s definitely doable.
+As far as family resorts in Gold Coast go, it is a little bit of a walk to Cavill Avenue, but we did it with kids multiple times, so it’s definitely doable.

 It’s only two blocks from the beach by the Gold Coast Highway.

-From the moment you step into Paradise Resort, you know you are at the right place – there’s an impressive indoor playground waiting for you!
+From the moment you step into Paradise family hotel, you know you are at the right place.
+This Gold Coast family resort has an impressive indoor playground waiting for you!
 In fact, the hardest part about checking in was trying to get the kids out of there so we could actually go to our room.

 Our experience continued like this over the next five days making this the easiest holiday we have had in Australia.